How to photograph your art

 You may need to change the filesize of your photos for exhibition entry, whether by MB (megabytes) or by pixels.
 You can set your iPhone to take photos at a smaller filesize to start with by choosing Settings> Camera> Formats> High Efficiency.

 To reduce large pictures, say from 4 MB down to 1 MB or even just 180kb, whether for Westside Art Hop or any other show, here's a handy method.
-Instructions below are how to use the "Image Size" app which works for Apple and Android.
-Also, although not essential for Art Hop, here's how to rename your files.
+Instructions below are how to use the Free "Image Size" app which works for Apple and Android.

 Choose a photo using the little mountain photo icon, top left.